+Prohibited Use.
 The Internet is a business tool for the District.
 It is to be used for business-related purposes such as: communicating via electronic mail with constituents, suppliers and business partners, providing assistance and obtaining useful business information.
+The District will provide Internet access to employees and contractors who are connected to the internal network and who has a business need for this access.